Marlone93/Easy-Web-Chat/README.md

 ______________________________________________________________________
 *3.Setup the Website*

-3.1 Download the htdocs.zip from the Github Page
+3.1 Download the Files from the Github Page

-3.2 Extract the File to:
+3.2 Paste the Files to:
     C:\xampp\htdocs
     or
     the htdocs folder on Apache